Skip to main content

 Optional Supported Attributes

-The below attributes can additionally be configured in order to pass more user data to Proxyclick.
+The below attributes can additionally be configured to pass more user data to Proxyclick.

 • Telephone and Mobile numbers must be in E.164 format